gipsi/code.log/README.md

   Hash symbol must be at the start of the line with no spaces To make a heading.

-   another update: Hash displayig correctly on github, but not with Jeckyll templates.
+   another update: Hash displayig correctly on github, but not with Jekyll templates.

-* 2016-12-30  commitmakkuh day  7   Programming and design     “Should a Programmer Learn to Design?” @ux_app https://hackernoon.com/should-a-programmer-learn-to-design-5101e1bd1025
+* 2016-12-30  commitmakkuh day  7   Programming and design     [“Should a Programmer Learn to Design?” @ux_app](https://hackernoon.com/should-a-programmer-learn-to-design-5101e1bd1025)

 * 2016-12-31 Commitmakkuh day 8